yunix-kyopro/ICFPC2024HeuristicArtis/spaceship/README.md

 dp: Contains the C++ program for dynamic programming
 sa: Contains the program for simulated annealing
 in: Contains the input cases

+# Lightning Round
+In the Lightning Round, solutions were primarily implemented using DP (Dynamic Programming) and simpler methods of controlling the ship.